Kaizaerot/Kaizaerot/README.md

-## 🧬 About Me
+# 🧬 About Me

+## Hi, I'm Jeeranuwat!
-I'm a undergraduate Biomedical Sciences student passionate about computational biology/biioinformatics.
+🎓 Undergraduate Biomedical Sciences student passionate about computational biology/biioinformatics.
-My senior capstone research focuses on **comparative genomics of *Sporothrix* fungal pathogens** — integrating Illumina short-read assembly, Oxford Nanopore long-read sequencing, and genome annotation to understand pathogen evolution and diversity across 52 isolates.

-🎓 Applying to Master's programs in **Bioinformatics** at Mahidol · Chulalongkorn · KMUTT (2026)
-📍 Bangkok, Thailand · he/him
+💭 Currently learning and working in comparative geomics analysis for senior project.

 ---